 In the Nursery and in Reception, the Code of Practice for Special Educational Needs in Maintained Schools is fully implemented in accordance with EYFS regulations.
-The Early Years Special Educational Needs Co-ordinator's (SENCo)have responsibility for ensuring that the records are kept and are available as needed for liaison with outside agencies.
+The Early Years Special Educational Needs Co-ordinator's (SENCo) and/or Director of Nursery have responsibility for ensuring that the records are kept and are available as needed for liaison with outside agencies.
 (Refer to Appendix.)